AntoineHar1/AntoineHar1/README.md

-- 👋 Hi, I’m @AntoineHar1, MSc student in forestry science (UL)
+- 👋 Hi, I’m @AntoineHar1, Phd student in forestry science (UL)

 <!---
 AntoineHar1/AntoineHar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.